RenatoSGR/AI-KnowlEDGE/README.md

 10. Download Ollama and install at least one SLM and one embedding model:
     ```sh
     ollama pull phi3
+    ```
+    We also use an embedding model to vectorize document chunks and build a local RAG solution with **ChromaDB**.
+Thus, additionally, ensure that the required embedding model is installed.
+    ```sh
     ollama pull nomic-embed-text
     ```

-11. Start the FastAPI backend:
+11. Start the FastAPI backend (from the root folder):
     ```sh
     uvicorn backend.main:app --host 0.0.0.0 --port 8000
     ```
     If you're using VS Code, simply press F5 or go to **Run** > **Start Debugging**.
 The `launch.json` is already configured.

-12. Start the Streamlit frontend:
+12. Open another terminal and start the Streamlit frontend:
     ```sh
     streamlit run frontend/app.py --server.port=8501
     ```